← Back to Blog

 Subreddits like r/SocialAnxiety, r/MakingFriends, and r/Introverts offer spaces where people openly discuss these struggles.
 You can lurk before participating, reply at your own pace, and build familiarity before reaching out to anyone directly.
 Not a friendship app per se, but useful for finding your people.

-5. Pen Pal World / Slowly — Async Letter Writing
+5. Pen Pal World / Slowly — Letter Writing at a Deliberate Pace

 Letter-writing apps like Slowly pair you with pen pals based on interests.
-Messages are deliberately slow — simulating physical mail.
-This extreme async format takes all the pressure off and lets connection build naturally over weeks or months.
-Great for people who find even regular messaging too fast-paced.
+Messages are deliberately slow, simulating physical mail.
+There's no pressure to respond same-day.
+Connection builds naturally over weeks or months.
+Useful for people who find even regular messaging too fast-paced.

 Apps with "active now" indicators: These signal that you're being watched and create pressure to respond immediately.